📊 CLS Visualization

 CSS container queries hide excess

-Dynamic @container rules immediately hide columns that don't fit the actual container width.
+Dynamic @container rules immediately hide SSR columns that don't fit the actual container width.
 This happens purely in CSS, before any JS runs.

 3

-JS hydrates and confirms
+JS hydrates and measures